 We are @ IMAS in Tasmania!

-This week our time in Australia comes to an end with a visit to my long-term research collaborator and frind Prof Nicole Webster.
+This week our time in Australia comes to an end with a visit to my long-term research collaborator and friend Prof Nicole Webster.
 Nicole is a reserach scientist a the Institute for Marine and Antarctic Studies of the University of Tasmania.

 From a microbial ecology and evolutionary perspective of the sponge-associated microbiome, she is helping us develop the theoretical framework for the assembly of complex symbioses that we are currently building as part of my project The origin of complex symbioses funded by the Leverhulme Trust.